 Everyone deserves a decent shower in the morning, so check out How to fix low water pressure in the shower for some tips.

 What to do if the pressure’s fine but the temperature’s not

 If you have a passable amount of pressure, but your shower’s not consistently giving you enough hot water, check out our article on What to check if you’ve lost hot water.

 What to do if think your water pressure is too high

 This is a much less common issue in households, but a problem nonetheless.
-This is because excessive water pressure in your taps and pipes can cause damage to your pipework and appliances.
+This is because the excessive water pressure in your taps and pipes can cause damage to your pipework and appliances.

 Symptoms of excessive water pressure: